latest nhpb_banner 1__compressed2

 Re-Housing services for the homeless

-Evicted Suffolk County Massachusetts can also apply for temporary housing, motel vouchers, or Shelter Support too.
+Evicted Suffolk County Massachusetts can also apply for temporary housing, free motel vouchers, or Shelter Support too.
 There are dozens of charities that place the homeless into a property, and shelters are also available for women/children fleeing a domestic violence situation.

 The Housing Access Collaborative (HAC) will then enroll the client into rehousing, which is noted above.
 If they stabilize their living situation, a rental subsidy may be given to the participant for future rent deposit expenses.
+This can be part of section 8 in Massachusetts.

 How to apply for and enter homeless prevention in Boston area